Obsessive-Compulsive Disorder (OCD)

 What are obsessions?

 Obsessions are ideas, images and impulses that run through the person’s mind over and over again.
-A person with OCD doesn’t want to have these thoughts and finds them disturbing, but he or she can’t control them.
+A person with OCD doesn’t want to have these thoughts and finds them bothersome.
+Despite this, they can’t control them.
 Sometimes these thoughts come just once in a while and are only mildly annoying.
 Other times, a person who has OCD will have obsessive thoughts all the time.

 What are compulsions?